PaulleDemon/Django-SAAS-Boilerplate/readme.md

 base64 firebase-cred.json > encoded.txt
 ```
 Now copy the contents of encoded.txt and paste it in `FIREBASE_ENCODED="wedde"` variable

+### Tutorials
+  #### Looking to learn about adding payment to Django?
+  Check out this blog about [adding payment to django](https://dev.to/paul_freeman/adding-payment-to-django-app-4cc9).
+This should give you an overview about adding payments to Django.

+  #### Adding ESP
+  Check out this blog on adding ESP to help you supercharge [transactional emails](https://dev.to/paul_freeman/adding-esp-to-supercharge-your-django-email-4jkp)

 ## Images credits
 Images are taken from free to use sites such as